giovanizanetti/MY-READS-APP/README.md

 #### Planing

-- Draw All of the Views of the App
+- Draw all views of the application.
-- Break Each View Into a Hierarchy of Components
+- Break each view Into a Hierarchy of Components.
-- Determine the Data Each Component Needs
+- Determine the dataeEach component needs.
-- Determine Which Component Each Piece of Data Should Live in
+- Determine which component each piece of data should live in.

 #### Coding

 - Create components/store/context that hold data.
 - Create components that need data.
-- Pass data to components that need it
+- Pass data to components that need it.

 #### Process